 The back of your throat is numbed and a scope is inserted down your throat.

-This test is done to evaluate the valves and chambers of the heart in a noninvasive way.
+This test is done to evaluate the valves and chambers of the heart from the outside of your body.
+The echocardiogram can help detect:

 Your health care provider may recommend a transesophageal echocardiogram (TEE) if: